hemantksingh/messup-learn/Security/Transport Layer Security.md

 * **PFX/P12/PKCS#12** The PKCS#12 or PFX/P12 format is a binary format for storing the server certificate, intermediate certificates, root authority certificates, [certificate chains](https://knowledge.digicert.com/solution/SO16297.html) and the private key in one encryptable file.
 It is cryptographically protected with passwords to keep private keys private and preserve the integrity of the root certificates.

 * Windows uses **PVK files** to store private keys for code signing in various Microsoft products.
 PVK is proprietary format

+### Self signed certificates

+As mentioned above a certificate can be self signed or requested from an independent Certificate Authority (CA).
+Self signed certificates do not go through the independent **identity vetting** process therefore, understandably they are not fit for public usage, however they can be used in development and test environments, provided:

+* Trust is added in your own browsers to a self-signed certificate, then those browsers will accept that certificate.
+* You create your own local CA that can issue certificates and then add trust in your browsers for that CA.

+In both of these cases, the key point is that the general public will not accept self signed certificates, which is by design — there is no reason that everyone else should believe the contents of your self signed certificates.
+So developers have to take some action to modify their browsers’ trust behavior in order to accept something that’s not publicly-trusted.

+Alternatively, some developers might work with a public domain name that they have registered and do control and then get a publicly-trusted certificate for it, even for development purposes.

 ### Certificate thumbprint